peklaiho/madlisp/README.md

 ### Safe-mode

-The language features a safe-mode that disables functions which allow external I/O. This allows a "sandbox" to be created where the evaluated scripts do not have access to the file system or similar resources.
-It is intended to be used when MadLisp is used as an embedded scripting language inside another application.
+The language includes a safe-mode that disables functions which allow external I/O. This allows a "sandbox" to be created where the evaluated scripts do not have access to the file system or other resources.

 ## Types